 newsletter pattern been forked in any way?

 For most of the larger design systems I’ve worked with, these aren’t easy questions to answer.
-And as before, there are solutions available here—some technical, some less so.
+And as before, there are solutions available here — some technical, some less so.

 But as I’ve had more of these conversations with clients, I’ve realized that most organizations have taken a pattern-led approach to creating their design systems.
 And given the early emphasis on solving the consistency problem, that makes sense: after all, when your interfaces are in disarray, it makes sense to document your brand’s visual patterns and front-end code, and identify opportunities for reuse.

 That said, I think it’s high time organizations start creating their design systems with a more process-led approach.
-Rather than starting with design patterns, we need to looking at the ways our teams currently work, and then identifying how a design system would function within that broader organizational context.
+Rather than starting with design patterns, we need to look at the ways our teams currently work, and then identifying how a design system would function within that broader organizational context.
 Given that our industry’s only just started to understand the scale of the systems we’re designing, I think this might be our best hope for designing systems that support the way we want to work.